 The circumstance that food supplements cannot be marketed if they do not receive a notification number is confirmed by the practice of the Belgian authorities that our colleagues in Belgium have informed us about.
-On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium" and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed".
+On official websites, Belgian authorities indicate that "a reliable company only provides products authorized in Belgium"2 and "in Belgium, food supplements must be declared to [the authorities] and must receive a notification number before the can be marketed"3.

-This Draft amendment giving the possibility to refuse to send notification numbers reinforces a longstanding practice of the Belgian authorities that has recently been condemned by the Council of State.
-In fact, the Council of State found that no legal provision provided the power to the authorities to refuse to send a notification number to notified food supplements.
-Belgian authorities now wish to justify their illegal actions by enacting a Royal Decree giving them the power to do so.
+This Draft amendment, which allows the Belgian authorities to refuse to send notification numbers, reinforces a longstanding practice recently condemned by the Council of State.
+In fact, the Council of State found that no legal provision provided the power to the authorities to refuse to send a notification number to notified food supplements4.
+Belgian authorities now wish to justify their illegal actions by enacting a Royal Decree, which gives them the power to do so.

-If the Draft amendment is adopted, the Belgian authorities will be able to refuse the placement on the market of food supplements.
-This refusal would interfere with article 10 of the Directive 2002/46/CE which only allows a notification system and not an authorization process for the marketing of food supplements.
+If the draft amendment is adopted, the Belgian authorities will be able to refuse the placement of food supplements in the market.
+This refusal would interfere with article 10 of the Directive 2002/46/CE, which only allows a notification system and not an authorisation process for the marketing of food supplements.
 These goods can certainly be controlled once placed on the market and can be the object of different measures if the competent bodies find infractions to national legislation.
-They however cannot be controlled and refused prior to their placement on the market.
+They, however, cannot be controlled and refused prior to their placement on the market.